-There's just one week to go till Christmas Day!
-Whether you're in outright panic mode or you calmly wrapped up all your festive planning in September, these tips will come handy over the next seven days.
+Christmas is almost upon us!
+Whether you're in outright panic mode or you calmly wrapped up all your festive planning in September, these tips will come handy in the coming days.

 1. Last-minute pressie ideas

 Even the most dedicated Christmas shopper gets last-minute gift requests sprung upon them (or maybe you haven't even started your shopping yet?
 We won't judge).

 Our buying guides are here to help you before you shop: